-Here is a list and map of the nations and Regions of Britain, to help find your way around.
+Here is a list and map of the nations and Regions of Britain, to help you find your way around.
 Click on the relevant region to be taken to a quick summary about it.
 Search by region in the listings under Places to Visit on the main menu to find particular attractions listed for a region.

 You’d think the regions of a country would be quite straightforward, wouldn’t you?
 After all, we’ve had long enough to think about it.
 But various government reorganisations since the nineteenth century have relocated county and administrative boundaries, so sometimes people just don’t know where they are.
 And, just to make things more interesting, different tourist guides adopt their own regions.